rafal-majewski/nodejs-app-template/README.md

 npm run jest-check
 ```

-You can later download the coverage report as an artifact.
+You can later download the coverage report as an artifact named `coverage_report`.

 ### npm audit check